DfE's role in Social Economy

 |Employee of the Year||FSB||Graham Bowden (Tre-Eco Belfast)||Mark Dennison (IFA Foundation)|

 |Volunteer of the Year||Edwards & Co Solicitors||Maureen Gillespie (Stepping Stones)||N/A|

 For further information on the work of Social Enterprise NI visit its website.

 Third Sector mapping exercise

 The findings of a mapping exercise into the third sector in Northern Ireland were announced by the former Enterprise Minister and the former Social Development Minister.

 Social Economy Work Programme

-In April 2016, the Department re-appointed Social Enterprise NI to deliver a three year Social Economy Work Programme (SEWP).
-The main objective of the SEWP is to develop and implement an agreed three year programme of initiatives to enable the continued growth of a sustainable social economy sector.
+In April 2019, the Department granted a one year contract extension to Social Enterprise NI to deliver the Social Economy Work Programme (SEWP).
+The main objective of the SEWP is to develop and implement an agreed programme of initiatives to enable the continued growth of a sustainable social economy sector.

 Social Enterprise NI is a consortium of social enterprises and social entrepreneurs which have come together to design, manage and deliver a programme of initiatives to support the continued development of a sustainable Northern Ireland social economy sector and to develop an environment where society profits and social enterprises excel at meeting community need.